How to Maintain Tactical Gear & Clothing for Airsoft

 Cleaning

-Keeping your boots intact is important for your comfort and safety of movement as well as preventing a smell.
+Keeping your boots intact is important for your comfort and safety of movement, as well as preventing a smell.

 Failure to maintain boots will wear them out quickly, causing holes to appear.
 If you realise this too late, you may go through an Airsoft session where water and mud are seeping through your boots into your socks.
+Quite often, combat boots feature metal loops for laces to be tied through - these will rust if left coated in mud, deteriorating quickly and causing chemical damage that will ruin laces.

 It might be common sense to clean dirt off your protective goggles in order for you to see but if these aren’t cleaned in the right way, scratches may be left on them and the material creating the added protection may be damaged.